Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 So what does this process look like?
 We don't have any code to put into a function - what are we supposed to do?
 Consider the fact that we didn't have any code when we started writing `create_report()`, but we started anyways!
 Let's do something like that here, but this time realize that we're tasked with identifying the function that we're trying to write.
 To do this, let's think about what we want to do inside the loop.
 We said it above - we're "updating our counts with the info from the current line".

 Let's start a function with an appropriate name, knowing that it's going to need a `line` passed to it, as well as `counts_dict`.
 The first, `line`, will be necessary because the line we're analyzing changes in each iteration of the loop; the second, `counts_dict`, is necessary because it's keeping track of all the counts and therefore needs to be accessible for update while `line` is being processed.
+We now see why keeping a dictionary of all the counts is a good idea, only one variable needs to be passed to our function, the dictionary, as opposed to three if we were storing the counts in three separate variables.
 Thinking things through in this way makes is easy to write out a function definition.

 ```python
 def update_counts(line, counts_dict):